a-niko22/a-niko22/README.md

-## Hello there, my name is Antoni Nikolov
+## Hello, my name is Antoni Nikolov
 I am a 3rd year student at Fontys University of Applied Sciences studying Software Engineering.
 - How to reach me: in/antoni-nikolov-b4b050338